Today started heavy.

 If you’ve ever felt like you were one “wrong water bottle” away from losing it completely, you’re not alone.

-This is what motherhood looks like sometimes: a swirl of emotions, unexpected triggers, the weight of showing up for your family while managing your own inner world.
+This is what motherhood looks like sometimes: a swirl of emotions, unexpected triggers, the weight of showing up for your family while trying to manage your own inner world.

 We’re not broken.
 We’re just overwhelmed.
 And we’re still doing our best.